‘Funeral Blues,’ also known as ‘Stop all the Clocks,’ is arguably Auden’s most famous poem. It was first published in ‘The Year’s Poetry’ in 1938.

 About W.H.
 Auden

-Wystan Hugh Auden was born in England but later became a citizen of the United states.
+Wystan Hugh Auden was born in England but later became a citizen of the United States.
 He is a divisive figure although most scholars recognize his importance as one of the most renowned poets of the twentieth century they are often critical of his style and of his importance.
-His poems cover a wide range of topics from politics, religion, love and social issues.
-He has a large back catalogue of work and also wrote plays/films as well as poems.
+Auden’s poems cover a wide range of topics from politics, religion, love, and social issues.
+He has a large back catalog of work and also wrote plays/films as well as poems.
 He was also a prolific essayist.